VedantKhairnar/TextJustification/README.md

 # Text Justification Problem

-"""
+## Problem Definition:

-Problem Definition:     Read Text Justification problem from internet resource.
+Read Text Justification problem from internet resource.
 Write a python code using
                         dynamic programming to implement text justification problem.
-Logic:
+## Logic:

-        a.First create list, with each index having one space separated word and less than maxWidth. b.Then Iterate over this new list to add more space by calculating quotient and remainder to add remaining spaces. a.Format the data into nested list format such that each element is a list having words in that line b.and simultaneously update the white space distribution
+        1.a.First create list, with each index having one space separated word and less than maxWidth.
+        1.b.Then Iterate over this new list to add more space by calculating quotient and remainder to add remaining spaces.
+        2.a.Format the data into nested list format such that each element is a list having words in that line 2.b.and simultaneously update the white space distribution
-"""

 ```
+import time
 def fullJustify(words, maxWidth):
     res, cur, num_of_letters = [], [], 0
     for w in words: